frctl/fractal-docs/docs/guide/documentation/README.md

 # Documentation Pages

 Fractal makes it easy to create documentation for your project.
-Documentation pages are written in [Github-flavoured Markdown](https://guides.github.com/features/mastering-markdown/) and support the use of YAML 'front-matter' for configuration, as well as configuration via standard ~@TODOLINK @configuration-files', 'configuration files') }}.
+Documentation pages are written in [Github-flavoured Markdown](https://guides.github.com/features/mastering-markdown/) and support the use of YAML 'front-matter' for configuration, as well as configuration via standard [configuration files](../core-concepts/configuration-files.html).

-Additionally, if you need to generate more complex documentation, you can use a ~@TODOLINK @views', 'template language') }} of your choosing (as for ~@TODOLINK @components', 'components') }}, the default is Handlebars) to help dynamically generate pages.
+Additionally, if you need to generate more complex documentation, you can use a [template language](../core-concepts/view-templates.html) of your choosing (as for [components](../components/), the default is Handlebars) to help dynamically generate pages.

-Pages can be organised into as many folders and sub-folders as is necessary for your project, but must all reside in the documentation folder that you have configured in your ~@TODOLINK @project-settings', 'project settings') }}.
+Pages can be organised into as many folders and sub-folders as is necessary for your project, but must all reside in the documentation folder that you have configured in your [project settings](../project-settings.html).

 ## A simple page